UWPR/Comet/notes/index.md

 ### Comet Notes

-### Support:
+### Support

-- [Comet Google group](http://groups.google.com/group/comet-ms).
+- The main support venue is via [Comet's Google group](http://groups.google.com/group/comet-ms).
   Post your questions, problems, and feature requests here.
 - If you would rather not post to this public forum, feel free to e-mail me directly (jke000 at gmail.com or engj at uw.edu).

 To run Comet, you need one or more input spectral files in mzXML, mzML, mgf, or ms2/cms2 formats and a comet.params file.
 Then issue a command such as: